hzbd/imagekit/README.md

     - If only a width is provided, the height is calculated automatically to maintain the aspect ratio.
     - If only a height is provided, the width is calculated automatically.
 - **Quality Control**: Use the `-q` or `--quality` flag (1-100) to fine-tune the output quality, balancing file size and visual fidelity.
 Set to `100` for the best possible quality.
-- **Highly Customizable Watermarks**:
+- **Powerful Watermarking**:
+    - **Multi-language Support**: Perfectly renders watermarks with mixed text, including **Chinese, Japanese, Korean (CJK)**, and Latin characters.
-    - Add text watermarks in nine standard positions.
+    - **Highly Customizable**: Add text watermarks in nine standard positions and freely set the font size.
     - **Custom Colors**: Precisely control watermark color and opacity using hex codes (e.g., `RRGGBB` or `RRGGBBAA`).
     - **Intelligent Watermark Scaling**: If the requested watermark is too large for an image, it is automatically scaled down to fit perfectly, ensuring it is never cropped.
 - **⚡ Blazing Fast Performance**: Utilizes the [Rayon](https://github.com/rayon-rs/rayon) library to process images in parallel, taking full advantage of multi-core CPUs.
 - **Cross-Platform**: Compiles and runs on Windows, macOS, and Linux.